Manuel L. Quezon High School

 Manuel L. Quezon High School, formally known as Manuel Luis Quezon High School, situated along Blumentritt Road, Santa Cruz, Manila, Philippines, is one of the oldest public high schools in the city, aimed to serve the underprivileged.
 The school is named after Manuel L. Quezon, president of the Commonwealth of the Philippines from 1935 to 1944; the first Filipino to be in charge of a government of the Philippines.

 History

 In 1921, the Manila city government mandated secondary schools in each of its four districts: Manila North High School, Manila South High School, Manila East High School, and Manila West High School.

 In June 1930, Manila High School, founded in 1906, was split into two — Manila South High School which was named Manuel Araullo High School and Manila North High School which was named Cayetano Arellano High School.

 In the immediate post-World War II years, Cayetano Arellano High School had become the largest public school in Manila.
-To accommodate the growing number of students, Cayetano Arellano High School was further divided, as annexed branches of the school were spun off, namely the Jose Abad Santos High School in 1948, and Manuel L. Quezon High School in 1949.
+To accommodate the growing number of students, Cayetano Arellano High School was further subdivided, as annexed branches of the school were spun off, namely the Jose Abad Santos High School in 1948, and Manuel L. Quezon High School in 1949.